Full Moon on

 Lunation 242 / 1195

-The Moon is 14 days old.
-Earth's natural satellite is moving through the middle part of current synodic month.
+The Moon is 14 days old and navigating through the middle part of the current synodic month.
 This is lunation 242 of Meeus index or 1195 from Brown series.

 Synodic month length 29.31 days